luizfellips/Standard-Manager-PHP/README.md

 ## Update 2.0
 - Delete method is now available.
 - Added dropdown button that allows you to navigate to specific products pages( only books, only dvds, only furnitures, etc)

+## Update 3.0

+- Added config.php file incase you want to clone the repo, just alter the constants to fit your local machine's credentials.